Deck Beam Span Requirements

 Understanding Deck Beam Span Requirements

-Deck beam span calculations have gotten complicated with all the wood species, load requirements, and code variations flying around.
-As someone who has designed and built decks of every size, I learned everything there is to know about getting span calculations right.
+Deck beam span calculations have changed quite a bit thanks to the wood species, load requirements, and code variations flying around.
+As someone who has designed and built decks of every size, I got hands-on with getting span calculations right.
 Today, I will share it all with you.

 Deck construction